mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 - Performance
 - Eco

-This step requires that you are familiar with Mindsphere's asset structure and can create new aspect and asset types.
+This step requires you to be familiar with Mindsphere's asset structure and can create new aspect and asset types.
 If this sounds like a big headache to you, please visit the [Asset Manager Tutorial](https://siemens.mindsphere.io/en/docs/tutorials/asset-manager) first.